Targray Cathode Materials for Li-ion Battery Manufacturers

-Targray offers a complete portfolio of high-performance, high-capacity cathode materials including: Nickel Cobalt Aluminum (NCA), Core Shell Gradient (CSG), Spinel-based lithium-ion (LMO), Lithium Iron Phosphate (LFP), Cobalt-based lithium-ion (LCO) and Nickel Cobalt Manganese (NCM), PVDF & SBR Binders and Aluminum Foils.
+Targray offers a complete portfolio of high-performance, high-capacity cathode materials which have been used by Argonne National Laboratory to achieve unprecedented battery performance.
+These include Nickel Cobalt Aluminum (NCA), Core Shell Gradient (CSG), Spinel-based lithium-ion (LMO), Cobalt-based lithium-ion (LCO) and Nickel Cobalt Manganese (NCM or NMC).

 Our portfolio of binder materials includes Styrene Butadiene Copolymer (SBR), and Polyvinylidene Fluoride (PVDF), used in the cathode and anode electrode slurry making process for Lithium-ion batteries.
 Binders such as SBR and PVDF hold the active material particles together and in contact with the current collectors i.e. the Aluminum Foil (Al foil) or the Copper Foil (Cu foil).